Tuesday, July 18, 2023

 🩵💚🩵

-Littles of all ages love their stuffed animals and know that they can turn to these special toys for comfort and cuddles!.
-Babies, toddlers, and young children love to hug, hang out with, and play with these friends.
-As our Littles get older, they continue to love the imaginative play that a favorite stuffed animal provides!
-In each instance, the familiar, soft and loved toy provides safety and security!
-How wonderful is that?
+Our Littles of all ages love their stuffed animals!
+They can turn to these special toys for comfort and cuddles!.
+Younger children love to hug, hang out with, and play with these friends.
+Then, as our Littles get older, they continue to love the imaginative play that a favorite stuffed animal provides!
+In each instance, these familiar, soft and loved toys provide safety and security! 😍

 🩵💚🩵